CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 ## Submissions

-Please upload your submissions to the devpost, avaliable here:
+Please upload your submissions to the devpost, available here:

 https://covhack19.devpost.com/